 - GPS will be required for scans higher than 65 ft (20 m). - If needed, you can move backwards and re-do any steps in the workflow.
-Doing so will reset the steps you have already completed and discard any media that has been captured.
-You will not be charged for discarded media. - If you are flying with a Skydio X2 Color/Thermal you have the ability to enable thermal image capture in the camera settings.
+Doing so will reset the steps you have already completed and discard any media that has been captured. - If you are flying with a Skydio X2 Color/Thermal you have the ability to enable thermal image capture in the camera settings.